 Music, dance and poetry of Maharashtra

 At the heart of Maharashtra’s culture, the primary forms of music that emerged are folk music, the semi-classical natya sangeet or theatre music, and poetry by the saints.
 Folk music is enjoyed by people from various aspects of the community, each kind sung during certain occasions.
-The most popular of these are the ballads called Povadas that sing of the valiant life of the Maratha warrior Chhatrapati Shivaji, the Owi, written in couplets, which adhere to the responsibilities and joys that women find in their routine lives, and the exciting Bhaleri that add harmony to the different tasks performed during farming in the fields.
+The most popular of these are the ballads called Povadas, that sing of the valiant life of the Maratha warrior Chhatrapati Shivaji, the Owi and are written in couplets.
+They adhere to the responsibilities and joys that women find in their routine lives and also the exciting Bhaleri that adds harmony to the different tasks performed during farming in the fields.

 The norm of playing songs on the stage during drama or theatrical performances was heralded by Annasaheb Kirloskar, the father of modern Marathi theatre, and came to be known as Natya Sangeet, or “music of drama”.
 Some of the poet-saints who preached about devotion and knowledge that brought the soul’s unification with God are Dnyaneshwar, Tukaram, Muktabai, and Soyarabai.
 Samartha Ramdas Swami’s revered compositions Manache Shlok and Dasbodh are regarded as powerful inspirations even today.

 Some of the indigenous dance styles of the Maharashtrian culture are the energetic Lavani with its intricate leg movements, the Tamasha form of folk-theatre which was made popular by the Mahar and Kothari communities, the joyous dance form of the Koli fishing community specially performed during the Narali Purnima festival, and Dindi which was popularised by the devotional sect of the Varkaris.